LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 ---

-In this post I'll go through what is MCMC?
-How is it useful for statistical inference?
+In this post I'll go through "what is MCMC?", "How is it useful for statistical inference?"
 And the conditions under which it is stable.

 As usual, here are some other resources if you don't like mine.